 All business and residences who have a "verified response type" alarm (see definition below) are required by City ordinance to obtain a permit (FMC Chapter 9.10).
-In short, you need a permit if you have an alarm system that is monitored.
+In short, you need a permit if you have an alarm system that is monitored or audible.

 Submit New Alarm Permit Application with Payment to:

 2000 Stevenson Blvd.
 PO Box 5007

 - By Mail: mail complete application and check together, do not staple check to application.